 When my order arrived I found the tuna had come in roasts, each weighing about 1 1/2 pounds.
 I cut some into steaks and then thought that grilling a whole roast then slicing it to serve would be a great idea.
 And with it being a roast, I would have good luck in keeping the fish rare.

 Overcooked fish of any sort is not good eats, but overcooked tuna is a crime.

 Ok, it’s not a crime, but it should be.

-So I started out marinating the roast in a flavorful marinade; and made a curry mustard (the original recipe had a wasabi mustard, but I thought curry mustard would be more interesting); I made samples of both, their wasabi mustard and my curry mustard and I was right, the curry one was better 🙂
+So I started out marinating the roast in a flavorful marinade, and then made curry mustard (the original recipe had wasabi mustard, but I thought curry mustard would be more interesting); I made samples of both, their wasabi mustard and my curry mustard and I was right, the curry one was better.